-Prior to joining KW Commercial, Kelly's prior professional experience includes freelancing as a Certified Court Reporter where she transcribed spoken or recorded speech for depositions and court proceedings.
-She also managed a family owned nail salon in Valencia, CA where she oversaw five employees, maintained product inventory, attended trade shows and marketed the business.
+Prior to joining KW Commercial, Kelly's prior professional experience includes freelancing as a Certified Court Reporter, where she transcribed spoken or recorded speech for depositions and court proceedings.
+She also managed a successful family owned nail salon in Valencia, CA.

 The Ross Minority Program in Real Estate will help Kelly further pursue real estate development in underserved communities.
 While there are many different ways to lend her skills and experience to help others, she is most interested in connecting developers with community leaders to invest and/or build multi-family buildings.
-The current emphasis in affordable housing is a long-term vision of both State and local governments, and as a real estate professional she wants to participate in identifying and implementing solutions for it.
+The current emphasis in affordable housing is a long-term vision of both State and local governments, and as a real estate professional she wants to continue participating with identifying and implementing solutions for it.